remimendes/testOpenApiGen/docs/RelayApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new OpensvcAgentApi.RelayApi();
+let apiInstance = new TestOpensvcAgentApi.RelayApi();
 let opts = {
-  'nodename': "nodename_example", // String | the nodename component of the slot id on the relay 'clusterId': "clusterId_example" // String | the cluster id component of the slot id on the relay };
+  'nodename': "nodename_example", // String | the nodename chh ovmponent of the slot id on the relay 'clusterId': "clusterId_example" // String | the cluster id component of the slot id on the relay };
 apiInstance.getRelayMessage(opts, (error, data, response) => {